 Starting balances are only relevant for existing businesses.
 If your plan is for a new venture, you don't need to set starting balances in the forecast.
-(If you need to enter start-up costs in your plan, read this article.)
-However, if you are the owner of an up-and-running business, you need to provide your balances as of the start of the LivePlan forecast, so your cash on hand and other balance sheet accounts don’t just start from zero and the accumulating totals take those initial balances into account.
+If you are the owner of an up-and-running business, however, you'll need to provide your total asset, liability, and equity balances as of the start of your LivePlan forecast.

 - Next, click the Set Starting Balances button:

 - At the top of the Starting Balances overlay, you'll see an equation expressing that the sum of your liabilities and equity must equal your assets.
-As you enter or edit values in the overlay, the steps will update to show the current totals:
+As you enter or edit starting balances in the overlay, this equation will update to show the current totals: